viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 This is because SuperLinq has been updated to be side-by-side compatible with .NET Core 3.1 and .NET 5.0/6.0.

+### Breaking Changes

+#### Framework Support
+Support for earlier frameworks has been dropped.
+The earliest version supported by SuperLinq is .NET Core 3.1.

+#### System.Interactive
+SuperLinq now holds a dependency on System.Interactive.
+This is because some methods from SuperLinq overlap functions with the same and occasionally the same name.
+To reduce conflicts, SuperLinq will defer to System.Interactive for these methods when possible.
+Methods removed include: `.Repeat()`, `.Scan()`, `.ForEach()`, `.Memoize()`.

+#### AwaitQuery/Observable/Experimental Operators
+These operators have been removed, as they do not fit the model of the other SuperLinq operators.

+#### Backsert
+This method has been obsoleted in favor of a new overload for `.Insert()` that receives an `Index` parameter, which covers the same behavior.

+#### Batch
+The `.Batch()` method has been obsoleted in favor of the .NET method `.Chunk()` or the System.Interactive method `.Buffer()`

+#### MaxBy/MinBy
+MaxBy and MinBy have been removed.
+These methods are superceded by PartialSort, and conflict with new .NET 6.0 MaxBy/MinBy methods that operate slightly differently.

+#### PartialSort
+The sorting behavior of `.PartialSort()` has been changed slightly, as it now uses a stable sorting algorithm.
+This means that items that have the same value (or key) will return in the same order that they were originally encountered in the stream.
+This is a minor change from old sorting behavior.

+#### Scan
+The `.Scan()` method has been removed in favor of the System.Interactive version of the method.
+However, the behavior of the System.Interactive version differs slightly in that it does not return the seed/first element.
+If the existing behavior is desired, a new version of `.Scan()` may be introduced with a different name and the old behavior.

 ## .NET Versions

 Base library is supported on .NET Core 3.1 and .NET 5.0+.